technologiespro/true-rng/README.md

 # True Random Number Generator based on game theory

-This document presents an algorithm for generating real random numbers based on the SmartHoldem Blockchain and game theory.
+This document presents an algorithm for generating real random numbers based on the SmartHoldem & BitShares Blockchain and game theory.

 Proof of getting a time-independent random number, also for time travelers.